margaryanani/ML-Final-Project-YSU/README.md

 - **PAY_AMT5**: Amount of previous payment in May, 2005 (NT dollar)
 - **PAY_AMT6**: Amount of previous payment in April, 2005 (NT dollar)
 - **default.payment.next.month**: Default payment (1=yes, 0=no)

+The dataset has no missing values, 13 float and 12 integer features.

+### Class distribution

+No Default: 23,364 (≈ 77.88%)

+Default: 6,636 (≈ 22.12%)

+The dataset is imbalanced.

+### Features
+- Credit limit (LIMIT_BAL) ranges from 10,000 to 1,000,000.
+- Age ranges from 21 to 79 years.
+- Payment history variables (PAY_0 to PAY_6) range from -2 to 8.
+- PAY_0 to PAY_6 are strongly correlated with each other.
+- The target variable has the strongest correlation with PAY_0(0.32),PAY_2(0.26),PAY_3(0.24), PAY_4(0.24).
+- Clients who defaulted had slightly lower credit limits on average.
+There are significant outliers in both groups.
+- Default rates are more common in the younger age groups.
+As age increases, the default rate drops.
+- There’s not much of difference in default rate between genders.